Aliases for DUSP10 Gene

 Dual specificity protein phosphatases inactivate their target kinases by dephosphorylating both the phosphoserine/threonine and phosphotyrosine residues.
 They negatively regulate members of the MAP kinase superfamily, which is associated with cellular proliferation and differentiation.
 Different members of this family of dual specificity phosphatases show distinct substrate specificities for MAP kinases, different tissue distribution and subcellular localization, and different modes of expression induction by extracellular stimuli.
 This gene product binds to and inactivates p38 and SAPK/JNK.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Apr 2014]

 GeneCards Summary for DUSP10 Gene

 DUSP10 (Dual Specificity Phosphatase 10) is a Protein Coding gene.
-Among its related pathways are MAPK signaling pathway and Immune System.
+Among its related pathways are Signaling by GPCR and Immune System.
 GO annotations related to this gene include phosphatase activity and phosphoprotein phosphatase activity.
 An important paralog of this gene is SSH1.

 UniProtKB/Swiss-Prot for DUSP10 Gene

 Protein phosphatase involved in the inactivation of MAP kinases.
 Has a specificity for the MAPK11/MAPK12/MAPK13/MAPK14 subfamily.
 It preferably dephosphorylates p38.